Which iPhone 8 Storage Size Should You Buy: 64GB or 256GB?

 Unlike Android phones, you can’t add storage with a microSD card.
 Apple’s iPhones don’t come with expandable storage.
 If you want to add storage you need to add it via the company’s iCloud service or with a Lightning drive.

-We don’t expect Apple to add any additional storage options so you’re stuck with 64GB or 256GB.
+We don’t expect Apple to add any additional storage options in 2019 so you’re stuck with 64GB or 256GB for now.

 In our iPhone 8 review we determined 64GB isn’t enough for a lot of people.
 If you plan to shoot 4K video, download a bunch of movies for travel, or play games, you’ll need more space.

-In the weeks since the phone’s launch in September we’ve managed to fill up 80GB of space on a 256GB iPhone 8.
+In the months since the phone’s launch we’ve managed to fill up 100GB of space on a 256GB iPhone 8.
 We aren’t storing any huge movie files or 4K videos on the phone, rather, we’ve filled it up with important apps, 1080p videos, photos, and to a lesser extent, messages and music.

 Some of you might be able to survive on very low amounts of storage, but many others will likely wind up having to pay for additional storage.

-Typically when we’re helping people solve issues with their iPhone it revolves around storage and the amount of space memories (photos, videos) and apps are taking up on the device’s hard drive.
-A lot of times, they simply don’t have enough hard drive space on their computer to properly store their files.
+Typically when we’re helping people solve issues with their iPhone it revolves around storage and the amount of space photos, videos, and apps are taking up on the device’s internal storage.
+A lot of times, they simply don’t have enough storage on their computer to properly store their files.

 You also might have to rely on streaming movies and other content should you run out of space.
 This in turn could lead to overage charges or picking a bigger data plan to better handle your needs.
 This costs money.

-You have a choice.
-Pay for the extra storage now or wind up paying for it later on down the road.
+So you have a choice: Pay for the extra storage now or wind up paying for it later on down the road.

 Who Should Buy the 64GB iPhone 8